 It plays Switch games natively in 1080p and upscales to 4K, 8K, or even ultrawide monitors.
 Adds filtering, anisotropic filtering, and anti-aliasing for seamless graphics.

-Yuzu provides local wireless multiplayer and LAN play functionality, allowing you to play with friends without Nintendo Online and for private matches.
+Yuzu provides local wireless multiplayer and LAN play functionality, supporting local wireless emulation and LAN-style networking features in certain builds and for private matches.

 Some builds support experimental online play through community servers.

 It personalizes resolution scaling, texture cache, and V-Sync.
 The emulator also switches between OpenGL and Vulkan for maximum performance.
-It has an easy-to-use interface but also includes advanced options for power users.
+The initial configuration is straightforward, but understanding the deeper settings becomes easier once you follow a structured setup guide for optimal results.

 Yuzu possesses a huge active community on Reddit, Discord, and GitHub.
 It offers a constant supply of mods, compatibility solutions, and performance patches.